praawt/developers/book/README.md

 ## What Winding Tree is Not

-Winding Tree is not a website for booking travel, nor we're a PMS or PSS (although we've created examples of how these systems can be built on top of the platform).
-Winding Tree is just a set of protocols and conventions built in a collaborative way.
+Winding Tree is not a website for booking travel, nor we're a PMS or PSS (although we've created examples of how these systems can be integrated or built on top of the platform). **Winding Tree is just a set of protocols and conventions!**

 ![wt platform](assets/diagram.png)